Colorado Springs Truck Accident Lawyer

 Override accidents occur when a truck drives over the roof of the vehicle ahead of it.
 Injuries in such accidents tend to be horrific, and the death rate is exceptionally high.

 Imagine a brake failure on an 80,000-pound truck cruising down the interstate at 70 mph.
-In many cases, it is the brake manufacturer, not the driver, who is responsible for accidents caused by brake failure.
+It is often the brake manufacturer, not the truck driver, who is responsible for accidents caused by brake failure.

 The most likely candidates for rollover accidents are tall vehicles with high centers of gravity一like big rig trucks.
 Rollover accidents tend to occur around curves, and they are particularly deadly.

-Now that we’ve looked at types of trucking accidents, let’s look at what factors might cause these accidents to occur.
+Now that we’ve looked at types of semi truck accidents, let’s look at what factors might cause these collisions to occur.

-Trucking accidents can be caused by many things.
+Colorado Springs trucking accidents can be caused by many things.
 But some causes are more common than others.
-Therefore, let’s look at 10 common causes of trucking accidents.

 Tailgating is more than just an annoyance.
 It is dangerous, and never more dangerous than when truckers do it.
-When driving a heavy rig, tailgating is a dangerous practice that can easily lead to catastrophic override accidents.
+When driving a heavy rig, tailgating is a dangerous practice that can easily lead to catastrophic override accidents and serious injuries.

 Trucks require much longer stopping distances than most cars.
 Therefore, texting while driving and other distractions are even more dangerous for a truck driver than for ordinary drivers.